mircealungu/mircea/drafts/wbse.md

 #### Code Review

 Assuming that for large systems, one would want to review the wishes, it will be fascinating to see discussions of the form:
-- your wish W1 is not clear to me, can you rephrase
+- your wish W_n is not clear to me, can you rephrase it?
-- with no guarantee that the rephrased wish still generates the same functionality
+- well, i could, but then i'd have to go back and ensure that the LLM will still generate the same system, or a similar one because there is no guarantee that the rephrased wish still generates the same functionality

-By definition Refactoring is out of the window.
+- ...
+- wish W_k seems superfluous
+- I know, but w/o it the generated system did not do exactly what I wanted

 On the bright side, one would argue, this would require a much more solid suite of tests.
 Indeed, the only way to ensure that a *refactored wish* does the same as the original is to run the tests.
 However, what are the tests written in?
 Because we do not assume programming language will be necessary.
 If they are written in prompts themselves, we end up with an infinite regression of asking: "how do we know that the tests are doing what we want them to do" unless we have tests for them?

+#### Refactoring

+Refactoring is by definition impossible because there is no guarantee of *functionality preserving transformation*s

 ### Code Evolution

 Manny Lehman: The law of continuing change.

 Let us think how could we construct programs in the idealized world of very powerful LLMs as described above.